-- Cyber security spending is soaring and set to increase by 88 per cent to US$248 billion by 2026
+- Cyber security spending is soaring and set to increase by 86 per cent to US$270 billion by 2026

-- Indo-Pacific countries are rapidly emerging as significant buyers of cyber security solutions, adding to the market opportunity for Australian providers
+- Indo-Pacific countries have emerged as significant buyers of cyber security solutions, adding to the market opportunity for Australian providers

 - Demand drivers include expanding threat of cyber attacks, mounting exposure to cyber risk, increased risk awareness and increased regulation

 - The cyber security market is diverse and sophisticated

 - Three fundamental security needs shape demand for products and services – core systems protection (the ‘protection stack’), security operations, and underlying processes

 - Technology reshaping the industry includes convergence of information technology and operational technology, mobile internet, artificial intelligence and big data, cloud computing and the Internet of Things

 Disruptive technological trends will continue to evolve and, as a result, generate demand for new cyber security solutions

 The world is abuzz with new connections.
 Cars, fridges, houses, factories – the list of things that can be controlled and monitored remotely grows daily.
 At the same time, more and more people around the globe have access to these new technologies and depend on them in their daily life.
 But the mass of interconnected things, referred to as the Internet of Things (or Internet or Everything), and technological innovation comes with a risk: it increases the number of potential targets for malicious cyber activity.